 Mt Rainier National Park RV Rental Road Trip:

 The first stop on our RV rental road trip is Mt Rainier National Park.
 Mt Rainier is the highest mountain in the Cascade Mountain Range and has the most glaciated area in the continental United States making it a must-see.
-From Seattle you can take WA-161, which will joins WA-7 and then, turn onto US-12 E.
+From Seattle, you can take WA-161, which will join WA-7 and then, turn onto US-12 E.

 Mt St. Helens RV Rental Road Trip:

 Mt.
 St. Helens erupted in 1980 and devastated the landscape, but almost 40 years later it has been a true testament of nature’s resilience.
 Today you will experience a vibrant thriving ecosystem.

 Spend the night at Seaquest State Park, a 505-acre park that is connected to the Mount St. Helens Visitors Centre by a pedestrian tunnel.
 The visitors center is an attraction of its own where you can learn about the historical significance of the landscape and the resilience of surrounding ecosystems through talks, exhibits, and films.
 The campsite also has a boardwalk around the wetlands where you can enjoy stunning volcano views.

 There are a variety of different hikes to enjoy here for all skill levels.
 Here is a link to 16 of the best trails to explore.
 If you are especially ambitious and organized you can buy a permit to hike to the summit which goes on sale each February.
 It can be a challenging hike with some scree, bouldering, ash, and possible snow, so come prepared for the weather.

 Mt Hood RV Rental Road Trip: